wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/upgrade-migrate-windows-clients/includes/3-explore-supported-upgrade-paths.md

 #### S Mode

+S mode is a version of Windows 10 and 11 that’s streamlined for security and performance while providing a familiar Windows experience.
+To increase security, it allows only apps from Microsoft Store and requires Microsoft Edge for safe browsing.

-S Mode is available in Home, Pro and Enterprise editions in Windows 10.
-You can switch out of S Mode to Home, Pro, or Enterprise Edition, but once this is done, you cannot switch back without reloading the OS.
-This can be done using Microsoft Store or Microsoft Intune.
-In Windows 11, S mode is only avaiable for Home Edition.
-Therefore, only Windows Home in S mode can be upgraded to Windows 11 Home S Mode.
+S Mode is available in Home, Pro, and Enterprise Windows 10.
+You can switch out of S Mode to Home, Pro, or Enterprise Edition, but once completed, you cannot switch back without reloading the OS.
+You start this switch using the Microsoft Store or Microsoft Intune.
+Windows 11 in S mode is only available in the Windows 11 Home edition.
+If you have the Pro, Enterprise, or Education editions of Windows 10 in S mode, you'll need to permanently switch out of S mode to upgrade to Windows 11.

 ### Downgrade Paths

-Downgrading is possible from either Enteprise or Education edition to any of the three Pro editions or Education is supported.
-If the target downgrade edition is any supported edition other than the firmware embedded key, an additional key is required.
-Volume license customers who license has expired must downgrade to an edition with an active license.
-If the downgrath path is supported, the edition can be switched the same as an upgrade, otherwise, a clean install is required.
+Users upgrade Windows Pro to Enterprise to enjoy more features and better services for advanced tasks.
+It's possible to downgrade from either the Enterprise or Education edition.
+You can downgrade to any of the three Pro or Education editions.
+Windows requires an another key if the target downgrade edition is any supported edition other than the firmware embedded key.
+Volume license customers whose license has expired must downgrade to an edition with an active license.
+If the downgrade path isn't supported, a clean install is required.

 ### Deprecated features

-When you upgrade to Windows 10 or Windows 11, there may be some features in your old operating system that will no longer be available.
-The following list details the deprecated features that are not a part of Windows 10 and Windows 11:
+When you upgrade to Windows 10 or 11, some features in your old operating system may no longer be available.
+The following list details the deprecated features that aren't a part of Windows 10 and 11:

 #### Windows 10